galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 >    > ### {% icon tip %} Tip: Importing data set from a data bank
 >    >
 >    > * Go into "upload files" (top panel) then "Get species occurrences data and taxref informations"
->    > * Fill the scientific name of the species wanted wanted
+>    > * Fill the scientific name of the species wanted
 >    > * Choose the data source and the number of occurences needed
 >    > * Click on "Execute"